top of page

 What makes this approach different:

-And it’s not about forcing exposure or “getting over” fear.
+And it’s definitely not about forcing exposure or trying to “get over” fear by sheer willpower.

 The method is built around three principles: